All About Beagles and Their Incredible Sense of Smell

 But one thing is obvious, Ruby is driven by her sense of smell.

 Beagles are sturdy, medium-sized dogs that resemble a small version of a fox hound.
-As a member of the hound family, beagles have been around since as early as the 5th century.
+As a member of the hound family, beagles have been around since as early as the fifth century.
 Bred to hunt prey by scent, rabbits and hare are often their target.

 Beagles are also happy dogs with extremely upbeat personalities.
 But a pet beagle cannot just turn off its hunting instincts and incessant sniffing—an obvious trait noticed when walking one or while visiting a dog park or other outdoor area.